szabgab/perlmaven.com/sites/en/pages/bare-here-documents-are-deprecated.md

 END0
 ```

-If we run this using <b>perl programming.pl</b> the output will look like this:
+If we run this using **perl programming.pl** the output will look like this:

 ```
 double quote